-One issue with this in practice has been the inherent stiffness of light-emitting structures, making it difficult for a fabric incorporating them to remain able to move and stretch.
-So the Windsor team took a different approach, using a sheer nylon and spandex fabric as the substrate for a transparent conductor.
+The inherent stiffness of light-emitting structures, which makes it difficult for a fabric incorporating them to stay able to move and stretch, has been a problem with this in practice.
+So the team adopted a new strategy and used a transparent conductor as the substrate for a sheer nylon and spandex cloth.

 To create highly conductive ultrasheer electrodes that maintain conductivity to 200 percent strain, researchers use solution-based metallization to coat the open framework structure of an ultrasheer knitted textile with a conformal gold film.

 Related Content: Transfer Printing – Enabling Chip-Based Optical Systems